Foire Brayonne: Major attractions

 The foire relies on sponsorships and grants to offer a low entrance fee.
 A five-day pass to all shows was available for $35 (in 2014).
-Compared to similar festivals, the foire is arguably one of the best deals of its kind.
+Compared to similar festivals, the Foire is arguably one of the best deals of its kind.

-People wishing to know more about the area's rich history can visit "La promenade de la Republique", which is an exposition on how life in the area was during the Victorian era.
+People wishing to know more about the area's rich history can visit "La Promenade de la Republique", which is an exposition on how life in the area was during the Victorian era.

-A large park for kids offers live shows, inflatable games, and the opportunity to paint kid's faces and have their picture taken with Typique, a child-friendly porcupine which the region has a rich history of.
+A large park for kids offers live shows, inflatable games, and the opportunity to paint kids' faces and have their picture taken with Typique, a child-friendly porcupine with which the region has a rich history of.

 Other attractions include an outdoor mass celebrating the French culture's loyalty to the Catholic faith, a large parade, car shows, sporting competitions, and an arts and crafts flea market.

-One of the foire's major attractions has been live concerts.
-Here is a partial list of artists who have appeared at the foire:
+One of the Foire's major attractions has been live concerts.
+Here is a partial list of artists who have appeared at the Foire: